The Creation of the Humanoids: Plot

-Scientist Dr. Raven (Doolittle) has developed a technique called a "thalamic transplant", which transfers the memories and personality of a recently deceased human into a robotic replica of that person.
+Scientist Dr. Raven has developed a technique called a "thalamic transplant", which transfers the memories and personality of a recently deceased human into a robotic replica of that person.
 The human-humanoid hybrids that result awake from the process unaware of their own transformation, although their human personalities are shut off between 4 and 5 A.M., when they report back to the humanoids at the robot temple.
 As Dr. Raven describes the operation, "We draw off everything that makes a man peculiar to himself.
 His learning, his memory: these, inter-reacting, constitute his personality, his philosophy, capability and attitude.
 The human brain is merely the vault in which the man is stored."
 With the help of Dr. Raven, the humanoids are secretly replacing humans who recently died with these replicas.

-One of the leaders of the Order of Flesh and Blood, Captain Kenneth Cragis (Megowan), meets Maxine, and although she is opposed to the Order they both fall in love.
-In the end they discover that they, too, are advanced humanoid replicas with the minds of deceased persons.
+One of the leaders of the Order of Flesh and Blood, Captain Kenneth Cragis, meets Maxine, and although she is opposed to the Order, they fall in love.
+In the end, they discover that they, too, are advanced humanoid replicas with the minds of deceased persons.
 Ironically, the "real" Maxine had died in a bomb attack which the Order intended to harm only robots.
-Dr. Raven, a once-human replica himself, explains to Cragis and Maxine that not only are they practically immortal in their new forms they can also be the first humanoids upgraded to the highest possible level: after a minor alteration, they will be able to procreate.
+Dr. Raven, a once-human replica himself, explains to Cragis and Maxine that not only are they practically immortal in their new forms, they can also be the first humanoids upgraded to the highest possible level: after a minor alteration, they will be able to procreate.

-Finally, Dr. Raven breaks the fourth wall, looks directly into the camera and tells the viewer, "Of course, the operation was a success ... or you wouldn't be here."
+Finally, Dr. Raven breaks the fourth wall, looks directly into the camera, and tells the viewer, "Of course, the operation was a success ... or you wouldn't be here."